-In the Final Season, from August 15th to mid-October, you will play in your league for one of the ten spots in the Final Tournament in October.
+In the Final Season, from August 14th to October 18th, you will play in your league for one of the ten spots in the Final Tournament in October.
 Regardless of your skill level, there are an equal number of spots in each of the seven game leagues for the final tournament.

 [Duration] [Date] [Time Period]